SudaisK19/DIGITAL-WALLET-OPERATING-SYSTEMS/README.md

 The verifyCNrunner() needs parameters vector, starting index, length to search, target.
 Since we are using pthreads library only 1 argument can be passed.
 Solved:
 used struct to pass arguments

+To Do:
+Before implementing anyother functionality polish the current version thoroughly and document errors.